exogenesys/parachute/README.md

 # parachute

-Parachute is a tool which lets you airdrop SPL token to a list of wallet addresses
+Parachute is a tool which lets you airdrop SPL tokens to a list of wallet addresses

 Deployed at https://parachute.vercel.app, but it is recommended that you run your own instance so that you don't have to trust any deployment.